Follow @suff_highways on Twitter for regular gritting updates during the winter season.

 Why are some roads treated and some are not?

 Our 38 vehicles grit 52 per cent of the road network.
 Suffolk is a large geographical area and weather conditions and road surface temperatures can vary across the road network on the same night.
-Suffolk has therefore been divided into 4 (West Suffolk, Central Suffolk, Ipswich and Coastal) and each of these has a separate weather forecast based on weather station data (there are 11 weather stations around the county) and treatments are tailored to different weather conditions.
+Suffolk has therefore been divided into 4 domains (West Suffolk, Central Suffolk, Ipswich and Coastal) and each of these domains has a separate weather forecast based on weather station data (there are 11 weather stations around the county) and treatments are tailored to different weather conditions.
 Therefore, there may be occasions when we grit some parts of the county but not others.

 How do we decide when treatment is needed?

 At midday every day during the winter period (1 October to 30 April), our team of decision makers receive a weather forecast.
 Treatments are planned on a forecast of a road surface temperature trigger of 1 degree C or less - this is different to the air temperature which can be noticeably higher.
 They use the forecast to decide whether to send out the gritters, in which areas and how much salt needs to be spread.
-We check the forecast at 5am, midday and 6pm to help us make the decision about when to go out or to alter any previous decision as road surface temperatures can dip below 1 degree C overnight.
+We check the forecast at 5am, midday, 6pm and 11pm to help us make the decision about when to go out or to alter any previous decision as road surface temperatures can dip below 1 degree C overnight.
 Our gritters will usually go out after evening rush hour when the roads are quieter – but can go out throughout the night depending on the weather.
 We aim to complete all salting 1 hour prior to the onset of the hazard.

 Why are some gritters not spreading salt?